Mystery

 Joseph R.

-I Company, 506th PIR,
+Company, 506th PIR, 101st Airborne Division

-It is with
+It

-Joe was born in 1923 in the small town of Muskegon on the eastern shores of
+Joe was born in 1923 in the small town of Muskegon on the

-and joined the 506th Parachute Infantry Regiment.
+a paratrooper and joined the 506th Parachute Infantry Regiment.

 Initial training took place at Camp Toccoa, Georgia before the regiment moved to Fort Benning where Joe made his first parachute decent from an aircraft.
 By August 1943 the 506th was ready for action and following a hazardous crossing of the north Atlantic the regiment arrived, on 17th September, at the small Wiltshire village of Ramsbury, England.
 Here the regiment underwent an intensive nine month period of training in preparation for D-Day.
 During this time Joe volunteered to take gold to resistance units in occupied France and was dropped twice by parachute behind enemy lines.
 Following each mission Joe was picked up in an RAF Westland Lysander aircraft and returned to England.